sayeemFrontend/we_Pro_music_frontend/README.md

         npm run dev

+6. make sure backend server is running on PORT 5001 to connect with backed

-6.  open browser http://localhost:5001 to view thw application
+6.  open browser http://localhost:5173 or (any port) to view the application

 7. For production mode start the application by running the following command and serve dist folder.